Timmer27/Timmer27/README.md

 <div align="center">
   <h3>💁🏻‍♂️PROFILE</h3>
 <p>
 <h4>Hello!
-I am currently specializing in Computer Science and enhancing skills for Java Web Programming and Big Data Analysis by Python.</h4>
+I am currently specializing in Computer Science and enhancing my skills in Java Web Programming and Big Data Analysis by Python.</h4>
-<h4>Belows are my personal information and projects!
+<h4>Below are my personal information and projects!
 Any queries, please do not hesitate to contact me through Contacts!</h4>
 </p>

 <br>